liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-trial-agents-sharepoint-powershell.md

 ![Screenshot of the Copilot Admin page in the Microsoft 365 Admin Center.](media/agents-sharepoint/trial-usage-report-mac.png)

+> [!NOTE]
+> - You will see a warning message if your organization has reached 90% of the 10,000 queries limit for the month.
+> - You will also see a warning if your organization is disqualified from the trial promotion.
+This can happen if you have less than 50 Microsoft 365 Copilot licenses.

 ## Additional information

 - Learn more about [SharePoint agents](https://support.microsoft.com/office/get-started-with-sharepoint-agents-69e2faf9-2c1e-4baa-8305-23e625021bcf)